by Natalie Antiuk

 Band of Outsiders

 It’s highly possible that soon we’re going to hear about this brand’s first rebranding steps.
 Firstly, because of the speed the brand is developing with.
 Being aimed at the men audience nowadays, the brand needs to change its advertising strategy and the way it presents itself.
 Judging from the fact how much it has changed since 2016, these steps can be taken really soon.

 For now, Uber is the only existing on-demand startup that has been developing rapidly and is presented now not only in the US but also in half of the world’s countries.
 In each country, Uber has a different attitude towards its clients.
 This attitude is standardized according to the country’s mentality and needs.
 Therefore, a rebranding campaign is going to be launched really soon: Uber needs to catch up with all these elements it provides.

-The company has entered the strategic alliance with Uber in order to strengthen its positions on the US market.
+The company has entered a strategic alliance with Uber in order to strengthen its position in the US market.
 However, a single alliance wasn’t quite enough.
-In order to get higher benefits from the company’s operations, it needs to add something new and daring into its marketing strategy.
-People are no longer surprised with those highly creative ads provided by Ford which is why the company needs to think of something new in terms of a rebranding to multiple its profit.
+In order to get higher benefits from the company’s operations, it needs to add something new and daring to its marketing strategy.
+People are no longer surprised by those highly creative ads provided by Ford which is why the company needs to think of something new in terms of a rebranding to multiply its profit.